How to Navigate a Home Inspection

 Keep in mind that inspectors look for deficiencies that are in view and won’t pull up carpet or look for any other hidden defects.

-If a home is vacant, make sure the seller will have all the utilities on during the inspection so the inspector can see how they operate.
+If a home is vacant, make sure the seller has all of the utilities turned on during the inspection so the inspector can see how they operate.
 You don’t want to incur the cost of a second trip out to your home!

 Time and Cost